 Orcas are the most numerous whales seen in the waters around Vancouver Island.
 There are resident pods of 100 of these whales feeding on salmon in the Strait of Georgia, the Johnstone Strait, and the Gulf Islands, and also smaller pods of migrating orcas.
 Additionally, nature lovers can spot sea lions, otters, dolphins, and birds.

 Wildlife enthusiasts can head to Tofino to combine whale-watching with a ground excursion on the beautiful shores of Clayoquot Sound.
 Bears and eagles often come out of the forest to feed on the beaches.
-This area is famous for grey whales, but also migrating orcas and humpbacks.
-Nearby Ucluelet has several operators that go to Barkley Sound to spot grey whale pods that feed there.
+This area is famous for gray whales, but also migrating orcas and humpbacks.
+Nearby Ucluelet has several operators that go to Barkley Sound to spot gray whale pods that feed there.

 Telegraph Cove on the northwest coast of Vancouver Island is famous for its orcas' population.
 There is also the Whale Centre with lots of information on sea mammals and other marine life.
 Around 200 orcas use sheltered waters of Johnstone Strait and the Broughton Archipelago to feed on fish and krill.
 Humpbacks are also seen in the area, as well as sea lions and porpoises.
 Take a kayak trip with First Nations to be closer to local sea life.

-Prince Rupert on the northern coast of British Columbia is in 16 hours of drive from Vancouver.
+Prince Rupert on the northern coast of British Columbia is a 16 hour drive from Vancouver.
 But it will be faster on a ferry from Port Hardy in the north of Vancouver Island.
 A remote protected area boasts fantastic wildlife.
-Inside Passage attracts grey whales, orcas, and humpbacks.
+The Inside Passage attracts gray whales, orcas, and humpbacks.
 There is also the Khutzeymateen Grizzly Sanctuary to see onshore.
 Mid-July through October is the best time to explore Prince Rupert.